tsbertalan/gunnar/README.md

     wifi download speeds.
     Monitor the process on the HDMI output--if there's an immediate kernel panic, reflash the card.
-6. If you're able to SSH in, test functionality by cd'ing to ~/catkin_ws, doing a `catkin_make`, then `source ~/.bashrc`, and then trying `roslaunch gunnar gunnar_hardware.launch`
+6. If you're able to SSH in, test functionality by `roslaunch gunnar gunnar_hardware.launch`